Sons of Union Veterans of the Civil War

 Since serving as Commander-in-Chief, Brother Harrison has continued to serve the Order as a member of the National Council of Administration (1995/96), Constitution and Regulations Committee (1996 - 1998 and 2004 to Present), National Signals Officer (2000 to 2002), National Webmaster (1998 to 2002), Backup National Webmaster (2002 to Present), Editor for 10 National Proceedings, and National Webmaster for the SUVCW's Sons of Veterans Reserve (SVR) (1997 - Present).
 In 1999, he was awarded the Order's Meritorious Service Award and in 2001, he was awarded the Order's Cornelius F. Whitehouse Outstanding Brother Award.

-Past Commander-in-Chief Harrison traces his ancestry to 41 Union Civil War soldiers.
-Thirty-six of those soldiers served from Michigan and included 1 great great great grandfather 3 great great grandfathers, 11 great great granduncles, and 21 cousins.
+Past Commander-in-Chief Harrison traces his ancestry to 45 Union Civil War soldiers.
+Forty of those soldiers served from Michigan and included 1 great great great grandfather, 3 great great grandfathers, 1 great great great grand uncle, 12 great great granduncles, and 28 cousins.
 The Michigan units in which his ancestors served included the 1st, 2nd, 3rd, 11th, 12th, 14th, 15th, 18th, 19th, 23rd, 25th, 27th, and 28th Volunteer Infantries; the 3rd, 4th, 5th, 8th, 10th and 11th Volunteer Cavalries; 1st Light Artillery, and 13th and 14th Batteries.
 The remaining five Union Civil War ancestors (1 great great granduncle and 4 cousins) served in the 60th United States Colored Troops and the 1st Colorado Volunteer Infantry, 15th United States Infantry, 3rd United States Artillery, and the Army of the Ohio (Major General Don Carolos Buell), respectively.
-The regiment with the greatest number of his ancestors was the 12th Michigan Volunteer Infantry, with 1 great great great grandfather, 2 great great grandfathers, four great great granduncles, and one cousin.
+The regiment with the greatest number of his ancestors was the 12th Michigan Volunteer Infantry, with 1 great great great grandfather, 2 great great grandfathers, 4 great great granduncles, and 1 cousin.
 The 12th Michigan went directly from Niles, Michigan, to Pittsburg Landing, Tennessee, two weeks before the Battle of Shiloh.
 During that battle, several of his relatives were captured.
-Brother Harrison also has one Confederate ancestor, Private James Brewster (3rd Cousin 4 times removed), who served with Company K, 11th Kentucky Cavalry, under General John Hunt Morgan (see List of Ancestors).
+Companion Harrison also has one Confederate ancestor, Private James Brewster (3rd Cousin 4 times removed), who served with Company K, 11th Kentucky Cavalry, under General John Hunt Morgan (see List of Ancestors).

 HARRISON, KEITH HARRISON